 Find the line with return this.track( and click the line number to set a breakpoint:

 Return to the main window and perform an action to invoke one of the tracking calls.
-When a tracking call is made one of the breakpoints will stop the action and you can inspect the code.
+When a tracking call is made, one of the breakpoints stops the action in order to inspect the code.

 Expand the object that is contained in parameter a to show the data was passed to the tracking call.
 This is the data that you have to work with in extensions, load rules and mappings.

-One of the advantages of this method is that you can use the Call Stack, reported through the Developer Tools in the Sources tab, to inspect the origin of the tracking call.
+One of the advantages of this method is the use of the Call Stack, reported through the Developer Tools in the Sources tab, to inspect the origin of the tracking call.